michadenheijer/webuntis-to-calendar/README.md

 # Webuntis Calendar

-A python program that exports your webuntis calendar to your google calendar
+A Python program that exports your webuntis calendar to your google calendar

 ## How to install

-I've started making a install with docker, but it doesn't work well.
-So I'd advise using the Python install.
+This program runs on Python (3) so you need to install it first.
+I've made a guide for Windows, macOS and Linux.

 ### 1: Windows